nk-droid/contextkit/README.md

 - Markdown claims are not yet represented as individually machine-verifiable evidence records.
 - The MVP does not perform a separate static-analysis pass beyond agent inspection and graph validation.
 - Generated context can become stale after the source repository changes.
+- The web importer checks graph structure and safe path syntax, but cannot verify evidence-file existence without the source repository.
 - The web interface has no application-level authentication and should not be exposed publicly with private graph data.
 - Codex or Claude Code must be installed and authenticated separately.